 Without proper goals in place, it’s easy to procrastinate, overlook details, fall behind, and even pursue goals that are a waste of time.
 Because of this, we made sure that each measurable task related to our collective goal was delegated to one person who would concentrate their efforts on getting the job done.
 Additionally, we made it a part of our company culture to give all of our employees the opportunity to visit our farm and plant trees.

-In this article, learn how leaders and organizations can set SMART goals to support their professional business plans and drive meaningful impact in their fields.
+In this article, check out some SMART goals examples for work and learn how leaders and organizations can set SMART goals to support their professional business plans and drive meaningful impact in their fields.

-- SMART goals make seemingly daunting or long-term goals achievable by breaking them down into smaller, bite-sized steps.
+- SMART goals for work make seemingly daunting or long-term goals achievable by breaking them down into smaller, bite-sized steps.

-- A SMART goal must be specific, measurable, achievable, relevant, and time-sensitive.
+- A SMART goal must be specific, measurable, attainable, relevant, and time-bound.

 - Research shows that challenging but precise goals, especially if they’re written down, lead to success about 90% of the time.